rayantProject/epsi-mspr-api-template/README.md

 ## About <a name = "about"></a>

-This is a base project for a typescript webpack pm2 project, that can be used as a starting nodejs project.
+This is a base for an API typescript webpack pm2 project, that can be used as a starting nodejs project.
 The project have 2 modes, development and production.
 Also the project have a test mode, that can be used to run tests.